Template Basics

 bulletMake additional tabs under File => New or remove unwanted tabs.

-bulletGet the classic new templates dialog in Word 2007 or 2010
+bulletGet the classic new document dialog in Word 2007 to Word 2024

 bulletSet up and use Workgroup Templates.